subquery/documentation/docs/subquery_network/node_operators/setup/faq.md

 ## When I upgrade my version, do I need to reindex my project?

-There is no need to reindex your project when you upgrade your Indexer Service version.
+There is no need to reindex your project when you upgrade your Node Operator Service version.

 # Firewalls/Security